trendysloth/plagiarism-detection/README.md

 # Plagiarism Detector with AWS Sagemaker

 This repository contains the Plagiarism Detector Project for Udacity Machine Learning Engineer Nanodegree.
-It contains the jupyter notebooks and python files of the model and training.
+It contains the jupyter notebooks and python files for feature engineering, and model training.

 ### Project Details